 A variety of highly acidic chemicals — including hydrofluoric acid — are used as part of the refining process.
 If those acids come into contact with a worker’s skin, the damage can be substantial — even life-threatening.

-To help protect workers, refineries will provide workers with gear designed to keep them from contact with the acidic chemicals that are essential to their work.
+To help protect workers, our Pasadena personal injury lawyer adds, refineries will provide workers with gear designed to keep them from contact with the acidic chemicals that are essential to their work.

 Texas Oil Refineries: Fire and Explosion